 TEAMWORK mainly invests in mutual funds, exchange-traded funds (ETFs) and individual stocks and bonds.

 PAX Financial Group

-PAX Financial Group has the seventh-highest amount in assets under management (AUM).
+PAX Financial Group has the eighth-highest amount in assets under management (AUM).
 It has no account minimum.
 Over 93% of PAX’s clients are individuals.
 However, it also offers serves high-net-worth individuals, small businesses, corporations, pension and profit-sharing plans, banks, thrift institutions, charitable organizations and state and municipal government entities.

 The firm has multiple financial advisors on staff, including four certified financial planners (CFPs), along with two accredited investment fiduciaries (AIFs) and one chartered financial consultant (ChFC).
 In addition to being an investment advisor, PAX is also an insurance agency.
 So even though the firm is a fiduciary, some advisors can earn a commission for selling insurance products.
 That makes PAX a fee-based financial advisor.

 PAX Financial Group was founded in 2007 by Darryl Lyons, Joseph Schuetze and Andres Gutierrez.
 Lyons and Schuetze are now the two principal owners, with Lyons serving as CEO and Schuetze serving as president of the firm.
 The rest of the firm's shares are split between PAX's employees.